-Like most of you I have to deal with the issues of constipation within the ED or CAU environment and most of the time it’s not the reason the child attends the department!
-This can then lead to a series of awkward questions and issues that parents may ask that we need to consider in order to provide safe, useful and most of all, worthwhile advice!
+Like most of you, I have to deal with constipation issues within the ED or CAU environment, and most of the time, it’s not the reason the child attends the department!
+This can then lead to a series of awkward questions and issues that parents may ask that we need to consider in order to provide safe, useful, and, most of all, worthwhile advice!

 So let’s go through these questions ask issues:

-This is something I get asked not only when a UTI is diagnosed but other clinical conditions including; appendicitis, bedwetting, incontinence, urinary retention, obstruction, etc…. it is important that parents understand the implications of constipation, not only from a pain and symptoms point of view but also the complications surrounding it.
+This is something I get asked not only when a UTI is diagnosed but also about other clinical conditions, including appendicitis, bedwetting, incontinence, urinary retention, obstruction, etc…. it is important that parents understand the implications of constipation, not only from pain and symptoms point of view but also the complications surrounding it.
 Indeed, many parents also struggle to understand how their child, who is rolling around in agony, is only suffering from constipation (you can literally feel them questioning your medical acumen).

-During these tough times I always mention two key points.
+During these tough times, I always mention two key points.
 Firstly, the fact that your bowel covers the majority of your abdomen.
-A build up of wind and solid matter in the bowels can bring about severe griping abdominal pain, when pressing against sensitive nerves.
-As it covers a lot of your abdomen, when full, it will compress other structures like your child’s bladder leading to urinary infections, incontinence and retention.
-The second point is that stools are like a toxin your body wants to expel, when it remains in your bowels it can get into small structures like your child’s appendix and cause it to become inflamed and that leads to appendicitis.
+A build-up of wind and solid matter in the bowels can bring about severe griping abdominal pain when pressing against sensitive nerves.
+As it covers a lot of your abdomen, when full, it will compress other structures like your child’s bladder, leading to urinary infections, incontinence and retention.
+The second point is that stools are like a toxin your body wants to expel.
+When it remains in your bowels, it can get into small structures like your child’s appendix and cause it to become inflamed, which leads to appendicitis.

-Once parents have a better understanding of these points they’re less likely to roll their eyes at constipation!
+Once parents understand these points, they’ll be less likely to roll their eyes at constipation!

 2. How are they constipated, they go every day?